sinshen/ApeX-dqn/README.md

 I use distribution value, for more information in [c51-qr-dqn](https://github.com/LihaoR/c51-qr-dqn)

-I use ```threading.Lock``` for shared memory, it makes my code slow.
+And I use ```threading.Lock``` for shared memory, it makes my code slow.
 But tt will also converge much faster than vanilla async-qr-dqn, a3c...

 ## To do